 - The roof has a small, old fashioned Ferris wheel which will thrill the kids for sure.
 A slide, giant rope swings and a now defunct school bus peeks out over the edge of the roof.
 Outside the building, is the museum’s newest attraction called the ‘Monstrocity’, filled with a castle’s turret, a fire engine, two Sabreliner 40 aircraft fuselages and two ball pits for kids to play in.

-City Museum Information
+City Museum Travel Tips

 - Visitors under the age of 16 must be accompanied by a chaperone 18 years of age or older.